New Grass Revival: Second line-up (1981–1989)

 In 1981, Johnson and Burch left the band being tired of touring.
 Bush and Cowan continued the group, replacing them with virtuoso banjoist Béla Fleck and guitarist Pat Flynn.
-Fleck's compositions such as "Metric Lips", "Seven by Seven" and "Big Foot" were well received as were Pat Flynn's "Do What You Gotta Do", "Lonely Rider" and "On The Boulevard".
-Pat Flynn also brought strong lead and harmony vocals to the group as well as a distinctive guitar style.
+Fleck's compositions like "Metric Lips", "Seven by Seven" and "Big Foot" were well received as were Flynn's "Do What You Gotta Do", "Lonely Rider", and "On The Boulevard".
+Flynn also brought strong lead and harmony vocals to the group as well as a distinctive guitar style.

-In 1984, the group moved to Sugar Hill Records, and released their first album featuring the new line-up, On the Boulevard.
+In 1984, the group moved to Sugar Hill Records and released their first album featuring the new line-up, On the Boulevard.
 In 1986, the band signed with EMI Records and released an eponymous album, which proved to be their breakthrough into the mainstream.
-Two of the singles from the album, "What You Do to Me" and "Ain't That Peculiar", were minor hits on the country chart, and Fleck's showcase "Seven by Seven" was nominated for a Grammy Award for Best Country Instrumental.
+Two of the singles from the album, "What You Do to Me" and "Ain't That Peculiar", were minor hits on the country chart and Fleck's showcase "Seven by Seven" was nominated for a Grammy Award for Best Country Instrumental.
 Hold to a Dream, released in 1987 contained hit singles including "Unconditional Love" and "Can't Stop Now."

-In 1989, New Grass Revival released their third major-label album, Friday Night in America, which was another commercial success.
+In 1989, New Grass Revival released their third major-label album, Friday Night in America which was another commercial success.
 "Callin' Baton Rouge" became their first Top 40 single, followed by the number 58 hit "You Plant Your Fields."
 Even though the band was more popular than ever, Bush decided to pull the plug on the group after the release of Friday Night in America.
-Bush formed The Sam Bush Band, and Fleck went on to a successful and respected solo career.
+He formed The Sam Bush Band, and Fleck went on to a successful and respected solo career.

 After break-up

-In 1993, Bush, Cowan, Fleck, and Flynn returned to the studio, to back Garth Brooks, on his recording of "Callin' Baton Rouge".
+In 1993, Bush, Cowan, Fleck, and Flynn returned to the studio to back Garth Brooks on his recording of "Callin' Baton Rouge".

 Banjoist Courtney Johnson died of lung cancer in 1996 at age 56.
-Bush, Fleck, Cowan, and Burch reunited for one concert (September 24, 1996) at the Ryman Auditorium in Nashville, Tennessee to benefit his widow.
-The concert included a number of musicians and groups, such as John Hartford, Hot Rize, Tim O'Brien, Vassar Clements, Del McCoury Band, Ricky Skaggs, Pete Rowan, Jerry Douglas and others.

-In 1997, when Garth Brooks was invited on Late Night with Conan O'Brien to perform "Do What You Gotta Do", a song written by Pat Flynn, he asked Flynn, Bush, Cowan, and Fleck to join him in performing it.
-Since that performance, Flynn has worked with both Cowan and Fleck, but not Bush.
+Bush, Fleck, Cowan, and Burch reunited for one concert (September 24, 1996) at the Ryman Auditorium in Nashville to benefit his widow.
+The concert included a number of musicians and groups including John Hartford, Hot Rize, Tim O'Brien, Vassar Clements, Del McCoury Band, Ricky Skaggs, Pete Rowan, Jerry Douglas, and others.
+In 1997, when Brooks was invited on Late Night with Conan O'Brien to perform "Do What You Gotta Do", a song written by Flynn, he asked Flynn, Bush, Cowan, and Fleck to join him in performing it.
+Since that performance Flynn has worked with both Cowan and Fleck, but not Bush.
 Likewise, Bush has also worked with Cowan and Fleck on numerous occasions.
-Bush and Cowan have also played with Burch.
+Bush and Cowan have played with Burch.